DISCOVERING WHO YOU ARE IS THE GATEWAY TO UNDERSTANDING YOUR PURPOSE IN LIFE

 People do not realize that positive energy is absorbed by clutter.

 To make matters worse, there is clutter all around you.
-How can you effective feel your way through with so much noise?
+How can you effectively feel your way through with so much noise?

 Also, your sluggish and you can’t hear your gut guide you because your body is weak.